Fz3r0/Fz3r0_-_Paloalto/03-Lab-Virtualization/Paloalto+GNS3/Paloalto-Virtualization_QEMU-GNS3-Pre-Licenced.md

 - Enter the Paloalto Appliance via SSH (just double click)
     - **YOU MUST WAIT SEVERAL MINUTES UNTIL THE `3RD PROMPT` BEFORE YOU CAN LOGIN, BE PATIENT!!!**
+    - **YOU WILL SEE PROMPTS LIKE "VM LOGIN", DON'T TOUCH ANYTHING, JUST WAIT!!!**